verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] Kiss the road I walk on
 - [ ] The way you look at the world.
 - [ ] I wish for inner peace, healing, and money.
-- [ ] I'd like to look at you some some sometime
+- [ ] I'd like to look at you some more sometime
 - [ ] My love for me runs deep.
 - [ ] Her heart was made of liquid sunsets
 - [ ] You could write a novel with the things people don't say